top of page

 6 garlic cloves, finely sliced

-8-10 dried arbol chiles, cut into 1 inch pieces, and the seeds shaken out
+8-10 dried arbol chiles, cut into 1-inch pieces, and the seeds shaken out

-1-1 1/2 tablespoon whole Sichuan peppercorns
+1-1 1/2 tablespoons whole Sichuan peppercorns

 3 tablespoons oil